voxpupuli/puppet-hdm/README.md

 ## Transfer Notice

-This plugin was originally authored by [betadots GmbH](https://www.betadots.de).
+This Puppet module was originally authored by [betadots GmbH](https://www.betadots.de).
 The maintainer preferred that Vox Pupuli take ownership of the module for future improvement and maintenance.
-Existing pull requests and issues were transferred over, please fork and continue to contribute here instead of Puppet Inc.
+Existing pull requests and issues were transferred over, please fork and continue to contribute here instead of github.com/betadots/puppet-hdm.

 ## License